puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/typescript.md

 main();
 ```

-We can then compile and bundle this `TypeScript` code to `JavaScript` and
+We can then compile and bundle this TypeScrpt code to JavaScript and execute
-execute using artemis!
+using artemis!